 - information describing any progress toward meeting the energy performance requirements.

-Note: Some information will be publicly available (e.g. whether a building meets the Standard and which Pathway was approved).
-Buyers may request more detailed information from DOEE, such as interim submissions relating to the Prescriptive or alternative Pathways.
+Note: Some information will be publicly available (e.g. whether a building meets the Standard and which Pathway was approved) and buyers should consult the Building Energy Performance Disclosure available on Open Data DC for this publicly available information.
+For buildings approved for Prescriptive or Alternative Compliance Pathways, buyers may request more detailed information from DOEE.

 Sellers that fail to complete this requirement may be subject to civil infractions.
-DOEE must be notified when building ownership is changing and recommends that both the buyer and the seller sign a Change of Ownership Disclosure Acknowledgement Letter.
+DOEE must be notified when building ownership is changing within sixty (60) days of the closing sale through the Change of Ownership Notification Form and recommends that both the buyer and the seller sign a Change of Ownership Disclosure Acknowledgement Letter.

 A new owner may submit a request to switch Pathways as described in Section 2.6 and/or request a delay of compliance, if needed (Chapter 5).
 Otherwise, the new owner must meet the requirements of the previously approved Compliance Pathway by the end of the Compliance Cycle, without exception.